 Design and implementation of abstract data types.
-Review of linked lists, stacks, and queues.
-Binary trees, balanced trees, and B-trees.
-Directed and undirected graphs.
-Hash tables and dictionaries.
-Additional topics as time allows.
+Review of linked lists, stacks, and queues; binary trees, balanced trees, and B-trees; hash tables and dictionaries.
 Prerequisite: C or better in CSCE 331.
 As needed.

 CSCE 344 Advanced Programming Techniques and Networking